Contrary to what you may have heard, sleep isn’t for when you’re dead.

 We mentioned earlier that sometimes sleep issues are symptoms, rather than drivers, of disease.

-If you’re having trouble sleeping or are sleeping for longer than normal, you might also consider other aspects of health you might want to address.
+So, if you’re experiencing sleep issues, consider other aspects of health you might want to address.

 Eat well, enjoy physical activity, manage stress, and spend time with people you love.